DerGuru/The-Resonant/New Chapters/Part2/P2-13_Convergence.md

 And now, they had a lead.

 "Underground," Milo said, pointing at a map.
 "There's an old maintenance network.
 Pre-modern.
 Mostly abandoned.
 But utility records show occasional access.
-And look—" He traced a line. "—it connects directly under Mill-4."
+And look - " He traced a line. " - it connects directly under Mill-4."

 "So whatever's in Mill-4 might be connected to something below," Lina said.